1 Tension band principles topenlarge

 By tightening the twist and the loop with two pliers simultaneously, the two fragments are drawn together such that the fracture is placed under compression.

-Trim the twisted wire and turn both ends towards the ulna/olecranon in order not to irritate the soft-tissues later.
+Trim the twisted wire and turn both ends towards the ulna/olecranon to minimize soft-tissue irritation.

 Sinking the K-wires